Capital of an European country

 Locals are known as Cariocas

-People who live in Rio de Janeiro are known as Cariocas.
+One of the little known facts about Rio de Janeiro is that people who live in Rio de Janeiro are known as Cariocas.
 You have the regular Cariocas, and the ones that were born and raised there, the so-called ‘Cariocas da gema’.
 The word comes from an indigenous language, Tupi-Guarani, spoken by the native Tupi tribes who lived in the region, before the Portuguese colonists arrived.

 Apparently, when members of the ethnic Tupinambá tribe saw white settlers building a warehouse on the beach of Flamengo, they called the building akari oka, house of the white man.
 From akari oka the word Carioca was distilled and is still being used today.